-The Code42 administration console is the browser-based environment you use to view, manage, monitor, and configure your Code42 environment.
-This tutorial walks through the basics of the administration console.
+The Code42 administration console is the browser-based environment you use to detect and investigate security concerns, as well as manage your Code42 environment.
+This tutorial describes the basics of the administration console.

 Access the administration console